 ---|---|---|---|

-You will benefit from a systematic approach to understanding the core functions of the art market across different periods and mediums, from pre-modern markets to today, allowing you to cater your studies to your individual interests.
+You will benefit from a systematic approach to understanding the core functions of the art market across different sectors and geographies, understanding the importance of pre-modern markets and learning about the complexities of today's international art market.
+This will allow you to cater your studies to your individual needs and future career interests.

 The History of the Art Market focuses your understanding of past and present art business practices and changes to the art market over the past 400 years.
-Object Analysis & Appraisal asks what an object is and which values it contains, also incorporating questions of cultural heritage and globalisation.
-It focuses on art valuation and appraisal through lively workshops and seminar sessions with both teaching staff, art market professionals as well as examination of study collections.
+Object Analysis & Appraisal will teach you how to handle and value an artwork: how an art work is catalogued, its commercial value established and what happens during the process of selling a work of art.
+Art valuation classes are through lively and hands-on workshops and seminar sessions with teaching staff and art market professionals.

-This course gives you both an overview of the art market business and also the opportunity to gain detailed knowledge in a specific area of fine art and/or design.
+This course gives you both an overview of the art market business and the opportunity to gain detailed knowledge in a specific area of fine art and collectibles.

 The modules will enhance your business practice skills, and through the research element of the programme, you'll develop your critical analysis skills as well as detailed knowledge within a chosen specialist area.